brennanmk/picc-llm/README.md

-# PICC-RL
+# PICC-LLM

 ## Introduction

-PICC-RL is a project exploring interactive curriculum learning.
+PICC-RL is a project exploring interactive curriculum learning with an LLM.
 This codebase contains a web application aimed at making interactive curriculum learning studies easy to set up and run.

 ---